dungeons-of-moria/umoria/docs/manual.md

 trying to overwrite the default savefile (if it exists) when saving a game.

-Movement in various directions is accomplished by pressing the numeric keypad keys, VMS-style.
-When `-r` is specified, movement is accomplished in the same way as rogue.
-When `-o` is specified, it forces the VMS-style command set.
+Movement in various directions is accomplished by pressing the numeric keypad keys.
+When `-r` is specified, movement is accomplished in the same way as the original _Rogue_ game (`hjkl`).
+When `-o` is specified, it forces the keypad based command set.
 These options will override defaults stored in the savefile.
 If these options are given multiple times, only the last one will take effect.

 When `-s` is specified, *moria* displays all of the scores in the score file and exits.
-On a multiuser system, when `-S` is specified, *moria* displays only those scores belonging to the current user and then exits.

 When `-w` is specified, *moria* will start up in wizard mode.
 Dead characters can be resurrected using this option when starting the game.